citelao/sensible/_coffee_shop/4-hackers.md

 You may discover important stuff you didn't protect, or you may realize that you were protecting some stuff the wrong way.

-After all: you can't protect anything if you don't know what you're protecting.
+That's more valuable than any generic security advice.

-## What do hackers want?
+## Second, what do hackers want to steal?

 Now comes the second question.
-What do *they* want?
+What do *they* want from you?

-You know what's important to you, but maybe it's not important to hackers.
-Do they really want to know your Netflix password, or home address, or phone number, or family photos?
+We actually have good data about what most hackers want and how they work to get it.
+Most hackers *don't* want to grab your Netflix account, or home address, or phone number, or family photos.

-We have good data about what most hackers want and how they work to get it.
 Because of this, it makes sense to group people into one of two categories:

 1. You *don't* know of any specific person or group trying to hack you (like an ex-boyfriend, a government, jealous family, or a stalker)
 2. You *do* know of a specific person or group trying to hack you.